C++ Series

 Common Runtime Errors in C++ (and How to Avoid Them)

 C++ is a powerful systems programming language that gives developers fine-grained control over memory, performance, and hardware.
-However, this power comes with responsibility.
-Unlike higher-level languages, many mistakes in C++ are not caught at compile time and only surface when the program is running.
+However, many mistakes in C++ are not caught at compile time and only surface at runtime — making them difficult to debug and sometimes catastrophic.

 Segmentation Faults

-A segmentation fault occurs when your program tries to access memory that it is not allowed to access.
-This is one of the most frequent runtime errors encountered by C++ developers, especially beginners.
+A segmentation fault occurs when your program tries to access memory it is not allowed to access — one of the most frequent runtime errors in C++.

 int* p = nullptr;